Utz Brands (NYSE:UTZ) Announces Earnings Results

-Utz Brands (NYSE:UTZ – Get Rating) posted its quarterly earnings data on Thursday.
-The company reported $0.13 earnings per share for the quarter, beating analysts’ consensus estimates of $0.12 by $0.01, Briefing.com reports.
-The business had revenue of $350.10 million for the quarter, compared to analysts’ expectations of $335.39 million.
-Utz Brands had a net margin of 0.85% and a return on equity of 5.18%.
-The business’s revenue was up 17.0% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $0.13 earnings per share.
+Utz Brands (NYSE:UTZ – Get Rating) announced its quarterly earnings data on Thursday.
+The company reported $0.13 earnings per share for the quarter, beating the consensus estimate of $0.12 by $0.01, Briefing.com reports.
+Utz Brands had a return on equity of 5.18% and a net margin of 0.85%.
+The firm had revenue of $350.10 million during the quarter, compared to the consensus estimate of $335.39 million.
+During the same quarter in the previous year, the company posted $0.13 earnings per share.
+The business’s revenue was up 17.0% on a year-over-year basis.

 Utz Brands Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Thursday, July 7th.
+The business also recently declared a quarterly dividend, which was paid on Thursday, July 7th.
 Investors of record on Monday, June 20th were paid a $0.054 dividend.
 This represents a $0.22 dividend on an annualized basis and a yield of 1.24%.
-The ex-dividend date of this dividend was Thursday, June 16th.
-Utz Brands’s dividend payout ratio (DPR) is presently 183.33%.
+The ex-dividend date was Thursday, June 16th.
+Utz Brands’s payout ratio is currently 183.33%.

-Several institutional investors and hedge funds have recently bought and sold shares of the business.
-Renaissance Technologies LLC lifted its stake in Utz Brands by 597.5% during the 2nd quarter.
-Renaissance Technologies LLC now owns 549,300 shares of the company’s stock valued at $7,591,000 after acquiring an additional 470,551 shares during the period.
-American International Group Inc. lifted its stake in Utz Brands by 3.6% during the 2nd quarter.
-American International Group Inc. now owns 30,761 shares of the company’s stock valued at $425,000 after acquiring an additional 1,067 shares during the period.
-Northern Trust Corp increased its holdings in shares of Utz Brands by 13.1% during the 2nd quarter.
-Northern Trust Corp now owns 679,521 shares of the company’s stock valued at $9,392,000 after purchasing an additional 78,611 shares in the last quarter.
-LPL Financial LLC increased its holdings in shares of Utz Brands by 3.4% during the 2nd quarter.
-LPL Financial LLC now owns 30,178 shares of the company’s stock valued at $417,000 after purchasing an additional 998 shares in the last quarter.
-Finally, FMR LLC increased its holdings in shares of Utz Brands by 5,844.7% during the 2nd quarter.
-FMR LLC now owns 25,681 shares of the company’s stock valued at $355,000 after purchasing an additional 25,249 shares in the last quarter.
-44.28% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the business.
+Renaissance Technologies LLC raised its stake in Utz Brands by 597.5% during the second quarter.
+Renaissance Technologies LLC now owns 549,300 shares of the company’s stock valued at $7,591,000 after buying an additional 470,551 shares during the last quarter.
+Vanguard Group Inc. boosted its stake in Utz Brands by 3.3% in the 1st quarter.
+Vanguard Group Inc. now owns 6,518,592 shares of the company’s stock worth $96,345,000 after purchasing an additional 210,934 shares in the last quarter.
+Bank of America Corp DE grew its position in Utz Brands by 51.2% during the 1st quarter.
+Bank of America Corp DE now owns 505,906 shares of the company’s stock valued at $7,476,000 after purchasing an additional 171,223 shares during the last quarter.
+First Trust Advisors LP bought a new stake in Utz Brands during the 1st quarter valued at about $1,737,000.
+Finally, Clearbridge Investments LLC raised its holdings in Utz Brands by 11.9% in the first quarter.
+Clearbridge Investments LLC now owns 918,603 shares of the company’s stock worth $13,577,000 after buying an additional 97,965 shares during the last quarter.
+44.28% of the stock is currently owned by hedge funds and other institutional investors.

-A number of research firms have recently commented on UTZ.
-Stephens upped their price target on shares of Utz Brands from $16.00 to $19.00 and gave the stock an “equal weight” rating in a report on Friday.
-The Goldman Sachs Group cut shares of Utz Brands from a “buy” rating to a “neutral” rating and upped their price target for the stock from $16.00 to $21.00 in a report on Friday.
-Five analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus price target of $19.42.
+A number of equities analysts have issued reports on UTZ shares.
+Stephens boosted their price objective on shares of Utz Brands from $16.00 to $19.00 and gave the company an “equal weight” rating in a research report on Friday.
+The Goldman Sachs Group lowered Utz Brands from a “buy” rating to a “neutral” rating and upped their price target for the company from $16.00 to $21.00 in a research report on Friday.
+Five equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $19.42.

 Utz Brands Company Profile